mxyng/termhnal/README.md

 - [x] Story list switching (new, ask, show, etc.)
 - [ ] Save stories to read later
 - [ ] Footer and help in story view
+- [ ] Replace viewport with custom model

 ## Install